freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/tensor-flow/index.md

 ---
 ## Tensor Flow

-<a href='https://www.tensorflow.org/' target='_blank' rel='nofollow'>TensorFlow</a> is an open source software library for Machine Intelligence.
+<a href='https://www.tensorflow.org/' target='_blank' rel='nofollow'>TensorFlow</a> is an open source software library for Machine learning and deep learning.

 With the aim of conducting research in these fascinating areas, the Google team developed TensorFlow.